jefforyamos/Iso20022Library/README.md

                         new()
                         {
                             ReferredDocumentInformation =
                                 new()
                                 {
                                     Type = new()
                                     {
-                                        CodeOrProprietary = new Choices.ReferredDocumentType3Choice.Code
+                                        CodeOrProprietary = new Beneficial.Choices.ReferredDocumentType3Choice.Code
                                         {
-                                            Value = Codesets.DocumentType6Code.CommercialInvoice,
+                                            Value = DocumentType6Code.CommercialInvoice,
                                         },
                                     },
                                     Number = "4562",
                                     RelatedDate = new DateOnly(2012,09,08),
+                                    // Optionally add line details here
                                 }
                             ,
-                        }
+                            // Add more types of remittances here, use shift-spacebar for pop-up help }
                     ,
+                    // Optionally add Unstructured information here
                 },
+                // LOTS more stuff you can add at this level },
+            // LOTS more you can add at this level
     },
-            // Last transaction

-    },
-};
-Console.WriteLine(myMessage.ToString());
+    // Optionally add Supplementary data at this level };

 ```

 Things to notice:

 - The compiler helps you do the right thing.
 Since it's all strongly-typed, you won't have a problem putting one System.Object instance where a different System.Object is expected.
 - Notice intellisense gives you context about the transaction.
 - Notice that date/time values are strongly typed.
 No worries about whether some string value is "yyyyMMdd" or "MMddYYY" or whatever.
+- Shift-Spacebar is your friend in finding other types of message content to add at various levels.
 - Notice if you get bored with this message, there's over 2600 that are just as good, maybe better!